EUDAT-Training/B2SHARE-Training/api/02_List_existing_records.md

 # List existing records
-In this guide the retrieval of a list of existing records, possibly in paginated form, is covered.
-Furthermore, the filtering of records for specific communities is explained.
+In this guide the retrieval of a list of existing records, possibly in paginated form, is explained.

+This guide covers:
+- Retrieving published records, either all or in paginated form
+- Retrieving your draft records
+- Searching for specific records

 ### Setup your connection
 Please make sure your machine has been properly set up to use Python and required packages.
 Follow [this](A_Setup_and_install.md) guide in order to do so.